 The actuarial cost method used to determine the liability for the Plan was the Projected Unit Credit.
 Actuarial valuations involve estimates of the value of reported amounts and assumptions about the probability of events far into the future.
 Actuarially determined amounts are subject to continual revision as actual results are compared to past expectations and new estimates are made about the future.
-Projections of benefits are based on the types of benefits provided under the substantive plan at the time of each valuation and on the pattern of sharing of benefit costs between the employer and plan members to that point.
+Projections of benefits are based on the types of benefits provided01 under the substantive plan at the time of each valuation and on the pattern of sharing of benefit costs between the employer and plan members to that point.
 Actuarial calculations reflect a long-term perspective.
 Consistent with that perspective, actuarial methods and assumptions used include techniques that are designed to reduce short-term volatility in actuarial accrued liabilities and the actuarial value of assets.
 Factors that significantly affect the identification of trends in the amounts reported include changes in benefits provisions, the size and composition of the employee groups covered by the Plan, and the actuarial methods and assumptions used.
-The actuarial assumptions included (a) discount rate of 3.50% (b) projected payroll growth of 3.0% per year and (c) medical cost trend assumption using the Getzen Trend Model - 6.10% graded to 4.80% over 69 years.
+The actuarial assumptions included medical cost trend assumption using the Getzen Trend Model - 8.60, 6.20, and 5.60 percent, respectively, 2017, 2018, and 2019, graded to 4.20 percent in 2093.